World Champion Rumak

 Rumak was bred at the famous stud of Eric Sorensen, at Blommerod in Sweden.
 His mother was the beautiful Excelsior daughter Rucasja, and his father the Polish National Champion Partner.
 He inherits the swan like neck of his mother and the strong, level croup and quarters of his father.
 He is one of those rare horses who combines a generous, elegant front with powerful quarters and always carries his tail.

-I first saw Rumak 20 years ago in 1987 at Holger Ismer's stud in West Germany.
+I first saw Rumak in 1987 at Holger Ismer's stud in West Germany.
 He was four years old and in quite light condition.
 He had energy, style and stance.
 He had height and scope, with a low centre of gravity: a rare combination.
 I didn't see him move at the time, but instinctively knew that he would.
 He is the only horse I have seen of whom I could say "This horse could be World Champion".
-And he did just that.
+And he did become just that.

 Madge by Rumak ex Marie Antoinette by Madour